 Why get a contract with an editor?
 Because it protects you and them.

 It sounds basic, but getting the client name and address, as well as the contractor name and address, allows you to establish trust and give you the ability to contact them by other means if email or a phone call doesn’t work.

 The direction (scope) of the contract is something you want to include and it essentially breaks down what the responsibilities are for the contractor.
-For example, you might include the word count of the book and any responsibilities related to editing, such as what level of edits will be provided, timelines, etc.
+For example, you might want the contract to include the word count of the book and any responsibilities related to editing, such as what level of edits will be provided, timelines, etc.

-You can keep the scope as tight or loose as you want in order to outline the responsibilities of either party, but remember that the tighter the scope is, the less likely you will experience scope creep.
+You can keep the scope as tight or loose as you want with the author service provider in order to outline the responsibilities of either party, but remember that the tighter the scope is, the less likely you are to experience scope creep.

 What is Scope Creep?

 Scope creep occurs when the client asks for things that are not agreed upon services (“out of scope”).
 For example, if I’m editing your book and you ask for formatting (a service I don’t provide), that would be out of scope.
 If you ask for a service I do provide, but we haven’t agreed to it in the contract, that would also be out of scope.
 For instance, if you would like a book blurb written but that is not something from the initial contract, you have requested work that is out of scope.